iguana-parser/iguana-parser.github.io/documentation/context-free.md

       : [a-z]+

-As can be seen, each rule definition starts with a nonterminal followed by
+<p>As can be seen, each rule definition starts with a nonterminal followed by
 <code>:</code> followed by a list of alternatives which are separated by <code>|</code>.
 Moreover, rules must be preceded by a new line character, except for the first rule in the file.
 Terminals can be defined using either single or double quotes.
 To define a regular